Readable outline — open in a web browser (Safari/Chrome) for the interactive map.

 Document into a DPIA report (DPO reviews, senior management approves).
 Owners execute; the DPO monitors results to ensure risks are managed.

 A framework to build a robust data-protection infrastructure and demonstrate accountability.
-A continuous 4-step cycle — plan, implement, review.
+A continuous four-step cycle: Governance & Risk → Policy & Practices → Processes → Review.

 Establish a governance structure with leadership to define values and identify data-protection risks.